 In the revised standard, a bean bag is “a cushion or similar item which consists of a bag or cover enclosing bean bag filling and which contains an opening through which bean bag filling can be accessed.”

 The following proposed amendments did not make it into the final draft of the new standard:

-• Although the option to replace child-resistant slide fasteners with molded plastic openings fit with child-resistant caps was discussed, this is not allowed under the new standard.
+• Although the option to replace child-resistant slide fasteners with moulded plastic openings fit with child-resistant caps was discussed, this is not allowed under the new standard.

 • Bean bags are not required to be marked with the identity of the manufacturer.